Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Probing entanglement and anyons

 As a second signature, the possibility to create and manipulate anyons in the same 5-by-4 system is probed, verifying mutual and exchange statistics through explicit braiding and exchange.
 The toric code possesses three types of gapped quasiparticle excitations, that appear as violations of the stabilizer constraint ($\langle \hat{P}_{i,j} \rangle=-1$) occurring at the end of open strings of Pauli operators.
 These are so-called electric charges ($`\mathrm{e}$') and magnetic vortices (`$\mathrm{m}$'), associated to a violation of even or odd plaquettes, respectively (the distinction is arbitrary~\cite{Bombin2010}), and dyons (`$\epsilon$', a compound $\epsilon = \mathrm{e}\times \mathrm{m}$ quasiparticle).
-The former are bosons, whilst the latter are fermions.
+Concerning the exchange statistics, `e' and `m' are bosons, whilst `$\epsilon$' are fermions.
 However, if an `$\mathrm{e}$' charge is braided around a `$\mathrm{m}$' charge or vice versa, the wavefunction acquires a $\pi$ phase, and thus these particles exhibit anyonic (semionic) mutual statistics.
-In the presence of weak perturbations, these quasiparticles are not exact eigenstates of the system, and will propagate with an effective finite mass~\cite{Kitaev2003}.
+In the presence of weak perturbations, these quasiparticles are approximate eigenstates of the system, and will propagate with an effective finite mass~\cite{Kitaev2003}.
 Nonetheless, their characteristic properties are predicted to persist, until the perturbation becomes strong enough to disrupt the topological phase~\cite{Kitaev2003, Bravyi2010, Trebst2007, Dusuel2011, Savary2016}.